viccuad/viccuad-cv/README.md

 Copyright(C) 2013  Víctor Cuadrado Juan

+In addition of the LaTeX Project Public License, this work CANNOT be used for a commercial use.

 This work may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3 of this license or (at your option) any later version.